EricChiquitoG/NegotiationEngine/README.md

 To run a container that also has [Digiprime] and a database set up.
 A ready-made container exists at [Docker Hub](https://hub.docker.com/r/norlen/digiprime), see the README there for instructions.
 To build the container see [digiprime-container](https://github.com/norlen/digiprime-container).

-## Additions

-### Auctions

-Most of the auction functionality is from the original project, we have mostly added endpoints to retrieve information.
-Examples include getting the full information about an auction, and listing the user's current auctions, and listing all the public auctions.

-### Negotations

-For negotiations most of the endpoints are from the original project as well.
-Here we also mostly added endpoints to get the full information about a negotation.

-### Contracts

-No endpoints for contracts existed.
-We added functionality to create new contracts, get a single contract, and list all the available contracts.

-### Other

-Most of the work we have done have been fixing minor bugs.
-We also changed all the time handling to only use UTC time, and to return timezone information.

 ## Usage

 ### Auth